martinescardo/ExactRealNumberComputationInHaskell/README.md

 ## Multiplication by an integer

-We multiply a number in `[-1,1]` by positive integer, producing integer and fractional parts.
+We multiply a number in `[-1,1]` by a positive integer, producing integer and fractional parts.
 In particular we will be able to multiply by `10`, and hence convert to decimal (with a caveat - see below).
 ```haskell